What causes hepatitis?

 In a healthy liver

-Inflammation is a normal part of your immune system.
-It sends messages to your liver’s repair system telling it to replace dead or damaged cells.
+Inflammation is a normal part of the immune system.
+It sends messages to the liver’s repair system telling it to replace dead or damaged cells.
 Once this is done the inflammation stops and the repair system tidies up and shuts down again.

 In a liver with hepatitis